faq · 33 answers

 How long does setup take?

 Three phases.
-About 30 minutes of conversational interview with a Pulse founder so the graph isn't cold on day one.
+About 30 minutes of conversational interview with a founder (moving into the product as guided onboarding), so it isn't empty on day one.
 About 10 minutes of OAuth handshakes for the connectors that match the team's stack.
-2 to 6 hours of background backfill before retrieval is dense.
+2 to 6 hours of backfill in the background before answers are dense.
 Useful answers land within minutes for recent activity; the long tail of historical decisions takes the rest of the first day.What does a Pulse rollout look like?

 Three pilot tracks are available.
 Knowledge first (read-only, briefings + Ask, no actions) ships in week one.
 Action layer (drafting Slack DMs, Linear tickets) enables in week two with explicit allowlists.
 Custom Skills (codify a team's recurring rituals) ship over the following two weeks.
 The whole rollout fits inside a one-month pilot with a clear success metric agreed up front.Do we need to migrate any data?

 No migration.
 Pulse reads from existing tools via OAuth.
 The source of truth stays in Slack, GitHub, Notion, and the rest.
-If a team disconnects Pulse, the source tools are untouched and Pulse's mirrored copy is deleted on a 7-day soft-delete schedule (or immediately on request).How does support work?
+If a team disconnects Pulse, the source tools are untouched and Pulse's mirrored copy is deleted on a 30-day soft-delete grace (or immediately on request).How does support work?

 Still have a question?